DataDog/dd-trace-rb/docs/GettingStarted.md

     ```ruby
     source 'https://rubygems.org'
-    gem 'ddtrace'
+    gem 'ddtrace', require: 'ddtrace/auto_instrument'
     ```

 2. Install the gem with `bundle install`

-3. Add `require 'ddtrace/auto_instrument'` to your application startup sequence.
-This can be done in your `config/application.rb` file.

-    ```ruby
-    require 'rails/all'
-    require 'ddtrace/auto_instrument'
-    ```

-    You can configure, override, or disable any specific integration settings by also adding a [Rails Manual Configuration](#rails-manual-configuration) file.
+3. You can configure, override, or disable any specific integration settings by also adding a [Rails Manual Configuration](#rails-manual-configuration) file.

 #### Rails Manual Configuration